 - Infrastructure Security Engineer

-Do not reject a role just because the title is imperfect.
-Read the responsibilities.
-If the job includes IAM, cloud logging, Terraform, detection, CI/CD, vulnerability management, or incident response, it can build the right experience.
+Don’t dismiss a job because the title isn’t perfect.
+Read the actual duties.
+If the role touches IAM policy, cloud logging, Terraform, threat detection, CI/CD security, vulnerability scanning, or incident response, it’ll build the right experience.

 How to Answer Cloud Security Interview Scenarios

-Interviewers want to know whether you can think through risk.
-For example:
+Interviewers want to see if you can reason through risk.
+Here’s an example:

-A detection tool reports that an EC2 instance might be compromised.
-What do you do?
+A detection tool flags an EC2 instance as possibly compromised.
+What’s your move?

-- Contain the instance by changing security groups, isolating network routes, or moving it into a quarantine workflow.
+- Contain it: change security groups, reroute traffic, move it to a quarantine workflow.

-- Check CloudTrail for suspicious API calls from the instance role or related identities.
+- Dig into CloudTrail for suspicious API calls made by that instance’s role or related accounts.

-- Review GuardDuty findings, VPC flow logs, DNS logs, authentication logs, and recent deployment changes.
+- Cross-check GuardDuty alerts, VPC flow logs, DNS queries, auth logs, and recent deployments.

-- Rotate exposed credentials and remove risky permissions.
+- Rotate any exposed credentials and strip risky permissions.

-- Rebuild from a clean image instead of trusting a compromised host.
+- Rebuild the instance from a clean image instead of trying to clean a compromised host.

 A 90 Day Study Plan